tqec/tqec/docs/contributor_guide.rst

 3. Create a specific branch for each issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are part of the QCHacker community, you will be able to
+If you are a part of the tqec community, you will be able to
 `create a branch <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_
-directly in the QCHacker/tqec repository.
+directly in the tqec repository.
 If you are not, you can
 `fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_
-the QCHacker/tqec repository on your own account
+the tqec repository on your own account
 (`click here <https://github.com/tqec/tqec/fork>`_) and create a branch there.

 4. Work in your branch and submit a pull request